Quantum Transport in Spin-1 Chiral Fermion: Self-Consistent Born Approximation: Conclusion

 \section{Conclusion}

 We studied the quantum transport in a spin-1 chiral fermion system within SCBA, including the current vertex corrections.
 We found the peak structure of DOS and the suppression of conductivity around zero energy.
 These phenomena originate from the flat band inherent in spin-1 fermions.
 We also found that the interband effects between the flat band and the Dirac cone play a vital role in the characteristic behavior, and the conductivity in the vicinity of zero energy is robust against disorder.
+The characteristic DOS peak and conductivity suppression cannot be seen in the Born approximation.
+This is because the Born approximation does not produce a flat band spectral broadening since the self-energy and density of states are proportional to each other.
+In addition, the vertex correction doubles the intraband effect of the Dirac cone and reduces the interband effect between the Dirac cone and the flat band.
 These results provide a basis for elucidating the quantum transport phenomena of spin-1 fermions.
 Furthermore, nontrivial impurity effects are expected to be latent in chiral fermions beyond Dirac and Weyl fermions, and it will be an exciting problem for quantum transport phenomena in more diverse chiral-fermion systems.